-- Find the mosaic of AgiosDimitrios and take a photo of it. - ▶ Look carefully and discover two more faces which are depicted here: a child and a human figure.
-Take a photo of them. - ▶ When you reach Gallery 4, you will see a marble picture with the Virgin Mary in a praying position too. - ▶ Find one wall mosaic and one floor mosaic and take a photo of each one. - ▶ Describe the pictures of the two mosaics you photographed.
+- Find the mosaic of Agios Dimitrios and take a photo of it. - ▶ Look carefully and discover two more faces which are depicted here: a child and a human figure.
+Take a photo of them. - ▶ Look at the photograph on the left where you can see what the mosaic looked like before it was destroyed. - Find one wall mosaic and one floor mosaic and take a photo of each one. - Describe the pictures of the two mosaics you photographed.

-Gallery 2 - Early Christian city and dwelling
+Gallery 2 - Early Christian City and Private Dwelling